ShunichiroT/EasiGP/Data/README.md

 * Columns:

-  * Chromosome: chromosome number ("chr"+NUMBER)
+  * chromosome: chromosome number ("chr"+NUMBER)
-  * Start: the beginning location of the chromosome (the value should be 0 for the standard use)
+  * start: the beginning location of the chromosome (the value should be 0 for the standard use)
-  * End: the end location of the chromosome
+  * end: the end location of the chromosome
-  * Population: target population (write "all" for across all populations)
+  * population: target population (write "all" for across all populations)

 * Rows: